 - Click Upload CC File and select the corresponding .vtt file.

 - Add additional languages by repeating the previous two steps.
+There's no limit to the number of languages you can add.

 - To remove an uploaded file, hover over the language in the list and click the trash icon that appears.